avishmj/Atherosclerosis-and-conformal-maps/README.md

 **NOTE 1:** The inverse conformal map g in the paper is represented as finv in the MATLAB codes

 **NOTE 2:** The codes must be executed in order as given in the above list

+**conformal2div.m** Example of a geometry for which conformal2 diverges